All Episodes

 It really is a book that I think the American citizen will enjoy.

-I'm I'm kind of used to the attack, Sean.
+I'm kind of used to the attacks, Sean.

-If you remember, I went through hell in twenty twenty in COVID when I kept my state open and refused to mandate vaccines and masks.
+If you remember, I went through hell in 2020 in COVID when I kept my state open and refused to mandate vaccines and masks.

-You were, you were, but it was but it was a pretty brutal time, and we've been through these before, and that's you know, this is a book that's filled with um stories and painful decisions and challenges uh that we've been through, but it also is a is it it's a how-to for the average American citizen on what they can do to get involved in their government in politics and and you know, step by step what they can do to make their voices heard.
+But it also is a how-to for the average American citizen on what they can do to get involved in their government and politics and step by step what they can do to make their voices heard.

 I think a lot of people in this country right now are discouraged.